Jon-tim/Jon-tim/README.md

 # Hello, I'm Oluwatimilehin Awoniyi 👋

 I'm a Software Engineer from Lagos.
-I'm passionate about .
-Here are some things I'm working on:
+I'm passionate about Software Development.
+Here are some things about me:

 - 🌱 I’m currently learning C, Python, JavaScript, SQL
 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Software Engineering
-- 📫 How to reach me: awoniyitimi@gmail.com

 You can find more about me on my [personal website](https://www.oluwatimilehin-awoniyi.vercel.app/).